Network Densification in 5G: From the Short-Range Communications Perspective: Introduction

-With this regard, we intend to characterize ultra-densification for wireless networks by fully exploring near-field propagation features.
-To this end, we first provide answers to the following two questions: 1) how to characterize near-field propagation features and 2) how near-field propagation influences the performance of wireless networks in terms of spatial throughput.
+With this regard, we intend to characterize ultra-densification for wireless networks by fully exploring short-range propagation features.
+To this end, we first provide answers to the following two questions: 1) how to characterize short-range propagation features and 2) how short-range propagation influences the performance of wireless networks in terms of spatial throughput.
 Aided by the spatial throughput scaling law, we then concretely reveal how dense is ultra-dense in wireless networks.
-Besides, as near-field propagation complicates interference distribution, which may bottleneck the performance of UDN, new opportunities are provided for interference management techniques.
-Concerning this, we highlight key challenges and potential solutions to facilitate interference management in UDN.
-As an example, a tailored interference-cancellation-alignment (ICA) strategy is proposed by flexibly combining the advantages of successive interference cancellation (SIC) and interference alignment (IA).
+To combat interference and further enhance the system performance in UDN, we overview the state-of-the-art technologies like interference management, non-orthogonal multiple access (NOMA), and millimeter-wave (mm-Wave) communications, and key challenges to facilitate them in UDN are highlighted as well.

 The rest of this article is organized as follows.
-We first discuss signal propagation in the near- and far-field regions.
+We first discuss signal propagation features within short distance via experimental results.
 Then, the interpretation of ultra-densification is presented from the spatial throughput scaling perspective.
-Following that, we focus on the open challenges brought by ultra-densification and possible solutions are provided as well, including the detail of the proposed interference management strategy.
+Following that, the detail of the possible approaches to further enhancing the capacity in UDN is discussed, and open challenges brought by ultra-densification are provided as well.
 Finally, conclusion remarks are drawn.